mswimmer/www.elbsides.de/index.md

 Such an event cannot be organized without the support of the community as the admission fee is merely a token amount, so we cannot thank our sponsors enough in making this event possible.
-In 2019, we had the following sponsors, and we hope to see them back on board for 2021!
+In 2019, we had the following sponsors, and we hope to see them back on board for 2023 and the next main event in 2024!

 <table>
 		<tr>